yowiputra/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of learning Rails as part of a real-life example where a developer gets a partially working code to work-on in a new language he/she is not familiar with.
+A mini e-commerce web application built with Rails 4.2 for purposes of learning Rails as part of a real-life example where a developer gets a partially working code to work-on in a new language he/she is not familiar with.

+Jungle is built on Rails 4.2 with Stripe as the payment gateway API and PostgreSQL as its database.
+Bootstrap and sass are used for styling purposes.

 ## Setup